abbaswasim/simple-debug/README.md

 - Projectile

 ## Limitation
 - At the moment after editing your source files.
 The debug marker moves fine but the actual breakpoint location doesn't change.
-This requires constant update to the breakpoint line numbers which has performance issues.
+This requires constant update to the breakpoint line numbers which has performance implications.
 - Enabling and disabling the minor mode multiple times gets confused.
 Only one shot at the moment.
+- No function breakpoints implemented yet.